Uplink: Code outside Anvil

 There are two kinds of Uplink:

-Code connected to your app with a Client Uplink has the same privileges as Forms code.
+- Client Uplink: Code connected to your app with a Client Uplink has the same privileges as Form code.

 Server Uplink